Agrover112/Acute_Inflammations/README.md

 # Acute_Inflammations
-Prediction of acute inflammations of urinary bladder and acute nephritises using UCI  Acute Inflammations Data Set.
+Prediction of acute inflammations of urinary bladder and acute nephritises using UCI  Acute Inflammations Data Set using multi-output model